Mindgreppers/lifemaker_web/content/post/approach.md

 *When enough streams will join together, the river will be large enough to reach the ocean.*

+*Humanity has arrived at a System which is opposite to how nature works.
+No wonder there is misery all around.
+From here needs to emerge a natural System and Order.*

-We are in discussions as an international group evolving the blueprint.
+We are in discussions as an international group of philosophers, social activists and reformers, common people and enlightened beings.
 We wish to evolve a new System and Order for enlightened living.
 Our on ground pilot is happening in Dharamsala area.

 Here is the latest status of this document